 3. In high-pressure years, apply organic fungicidal sprays early in the growing season.

-For a ready-to-use, organic-approved copper spray, many homesteaders rely on Earth's Ally Natural Fungicide Concentrate — it gives you that protective barrier against fungal spores and bacterial infection.
+For a ready-to-use, organic-approved copper spray, many homesteaders rely on Earth's Ally Natural Fungicide Concentrate to provide that protective barrier against fungal spores and bacterial infection.

 4. Keep the area around the trunk free of debris to limit fungal spore buildup.